MariaChowdhury/inSightMedicare/README.md

 #Algorithm:

-I used two hashmaps and Comparator.Comparator is very efficient for streaming data and static data.
+I used two hashmaps and Comparator.
+Comparator is very efficient for streaming data and static data.
-- one hashmap to store drugs and respective costs so that I can calculate total$
+- a hashmap to store drugs and respective costs to calculate total cost
-- one hashmap to store drugs and respective prescibers to calculate the total n$
+- a hashmap to store drugs and prescibers to calculate the total prescibers
 - I used Comparator for sorting purpose

 #Tests: